universal-ctags/ctags/docs/parser-v.rst

 Debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The V parser can also emit a dump of its operation by running ctags with
+The V parser can also emit a dump of its operation by running ctags with `-d 8`.
-`--param-v.parserSpew=on`.
-(Note: this parser-specific option is also only
+(Note: like the parser warnings, this also requires ctags to have been built
-available when ctags has been built with `--enable-debugging`.)
+with `--enable-debugging`.)

 The dump is extremely useful for debugging the parser and shows: